 Giles Run Meadow Trail, Apple Orchard Trail and others at Laurel Hill Equestrian Center

 Laurel Hill Equestrian Center is a multi-purpose facility on the site of the old Lorton Workhouse Reformatory, on land that was once a dairy farm.
-The facility, which includes an outdoor riding ring that is maintained by local equestrian organization Fairfax4Horses, sits next to a network of multi-use trails that run for nearly 6 miles.
+The facility, which includes an outdoor riding ring, sits next to a network of multi-use trails that run for nearly 6 miles.
 Giles Run Meadow Trail, Apple Orchard Trail, Workhouse Trail, and Dairy Barn Loop offer a variety of terrain and experiences for you and your horse.
 Parking is available at the Equestrian Center.
+Note: Equestrian matters is handled by the Equestrian and Maintenance Manager at Frying Pan Farm Park and the County Park Authority's Area Maintenance staff.
+Other park oversight is handled by volunteer groups like Fairfax4Horses and Clifton Horse Society.
 Click here for a trail map.

 Red Trail at Pohick Bay Regional Park